1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 open_pins=open_pins,

-# Do not render the Josephson junction, as its capacitance is negligible.
+# Do not render the Josephson junction, as its properties are usually given by the

 skip_junctions=True,